GROUNDBREAKING

 The satellite derived resource pressure information where linked with areas of biodiversity importance to identify areas where natural resource management should be applied for conserving biodiversity values within the national parks.

-Prins, E (1997): Natural resources and resource utilization in Ferlo Fauna reserves, Senegal – A mapping report on natural resources and resource pressure.
+PRINS, E (1997): Natural resources and resource utilization in Ferlo Fauna reserves, Senegal – A mapping report on natural resources and resource pressure.
 Danida/Ornis Consult Ltd. August 1997.

 Client: Danida 1994-99